On firm footing

 CSH aims to provide its shareholders with an attractive level of income, together with the potential for capital growth from investing in a portfolio of social homes.
 The company expects that these will benefit from inflation-adjusted long-term leases and that they will deliver a targeted dividend yield of 5% per annum on the issue price, with further growth expected.
 CSH intends to increase the dividend broadly in line with inflation.

 CSH has put in place the building blocks that should see net asset value (NAV) and earnings growth take off this year.
-In February 2021, the group finally secured new debt facilities with M&G Investment Management (which were delayed due to the COVID-19 pandemic) that brought it up to its loan to value (LTV – the ratio of debt (minus cash) to the portfolio valuation) target of 35% and gave it around £75m to invest in new acquisitions.
+In February 2021, the group finally secured new debt facilities with M&G Investment Management (which were delayed due to the COVID-19 pandemic) that brought it up to its loan to value (LTV) target of 35% and gave it around £75m to invest in new acquisitions.
 Significantly, the company also secured an investment grade credit rating from Fitch Ratings that will open up access to cheaper finance through new lenders and the bond market.

 This, on top of a strong operational performance, has helped cement its place as the leading UK investor in supported social housing.
 We explained the structure of the specialist supported housing market in the UK in our October 2020 annual overview note.
 To recap, substantial savings are available to local authorities if they can rehome a person in need of supported living (for example, people with learning disabilities, autism, mental health issues or physical disabilities) from a hospital into a property adapted to their needs.
 Research has also shown that these tenants then have an improved quality of life and better medical outcomes.
 Local authorities turn to care providers to manage the day-to-day welfare of the tenant and to housing associations to provide the accommodation.
 The housing associations lease property on a long-term basis from the likes of CSH.

-The fundamentals that underpin the supported living sector – namely, the chronic shortage in supply of appropriate accommodation for the delivery of mid- to higher-acuity care (the scale in which nursing assignments are made, with higher acuity patients needing more care), and growing demand; the better health outcomes that specialist supported housing brings to occupants; and the substantial cost saving to government – are only intensifying.
+The fundamentals that underpin the supported living sector – namely, the chronic shortage in supply of appropriate accommodation for the delivery of mid- to higher-acuity care, and growing demand; the better health outcomes that specialist supported housing brings to occupants; and the substantial cost saving to government – are only intensifying.
 Demand for this specialist accommodation is growing at a rate of around 2% to 5% a year, with between 170,000 and 250,000 people already housed in supported living facilities like those provided by CSH.

 In April 2021, CSH made the first acquisition financed with the proceeds from the M&G debt facility.
 It bought 15 supported living and care facilities (providing a total of 51 beds) in South Wales for £10.9m.
-The properties are subject to 25-year leases with existing tenant Auckland Home Solutions C.I.C., with rents adjusted annually in line with inflation measured by the consumer price index (CPI) over the full term, subject to a lower limit of inflation of 0% per annum and a maximum indexation of 4% per annum.
+The properties are subject to 25-year leases with existing tenant Auckland Home Solutions C.I.C., with rents adjusted annually in line with CPI over the full term, subject to a lower limit of inflation of 0% per annum and a maximum indexation of 4% per annum.

 CSH now provides homes for 4,346 working age adults with long-term care needs, in 634 bespoke properties that are supported by 119 specialist care providers, 16 approved providers and working with over 172 individual local authorities.